 The court was asked to address whether the WaterRower could be considered a “work of artistic craftsmanship” under UK copyright law.
 WaterRower claimed copyright protection for the design of their rowing machine, arguing it was a work of artistic craftsmanship.
 The defendant, Topiom, admitted to copying the design but contested its classification as such a work.

 It was examined whether the WaterRower met the criteria for artistic craftsmanship, considering factors like the creator’s intention, the aesthetic appeal, and the craftsmanship involved.
 The judge found that there was sufficient evidence to suggest that the WaterRower could potentially qualify as a work of artistic craftsmanship.
-The case will now proceed to trial.
+The case will now proceed to trial for copyright infringement.

 Due to the judgement, Topiom’s application to strike out the claim was rejected.
 The court deemed that the claim was not bound to fail and warranted further examination at trial.